 ===== CHANGE =====

-Annex X (normative): Support of 5GMS Features in DASH
+Annex X (normative): DASH in 5G Media Streamingin DASH

+X.1 Introduction

+This Annex a binding between DASH as defined in ISO/IEC 23009-1 and 3GPP TS 26.247 as a media streaming protocol in 5G Media Streaming.
+In this context, it provides a mapping of DASH functionalities to generic 5G Media Streaming terms.
+It also provides requirements and recommendations on how certain features defined in 5G media Streaming can be supported when DASH is used as the Media Streaming Protocol.

+The Annex also provides a connection how TS 26.511, namely how content defined in TS 26.511 based on CMAF can be delivered through 5G Media Streaming using DASH.

+X.2 General Mapping of DASH to 5G Media Streaming

-X.1 IntroductionX.Y Content Protection and DRM
+X.Y Content Protection and DRM

+X.Y.1 Overview

+X.Y.2 DASH Content Offering Requirements and Recommendations

+X.Y.3 DASH Client Requirements and Recommendations

+X.Y.4 Examples

-X.Y.1 OverviewExample for content protected by multiple schemes
+Example for content protected by multiple schemes

 In the example below, example.com is a provider of CDN services and also a hosting service for movie service providers MoviesSP.
 The English audio and the video tracks are encrypted and licensed by MoviesSP.
 However, the French audio track is encrypted and licensed by a different service provider.